Stability of spin dynamics for a spin-orbit coupled boson in a driven non-Hermitian double well: Introduction

 In this paper, we theoretically investigate the stability of quantum spin dynamics for a SO coupled boson confined in a periodically driven non-Hermitian double well.
-Under the high-frequency approximation, we analytically obtain the system's Floquet states and complex Floquet quasienergies, as well as the non-Floquet states constructed from them.
-For the case of zero bias field strength, if the ratio of the Zeeman field strength to the driving frequency is even, the system is stable across the entire parameter region, and the tunneling rate without spin flip is faster than that with spin flip.
-If the ratio of the Zeeman field strength to the driving frequency is odd, the system's quantum spin dynamics are stable only when the SO coupling strength takes integer values.
-In other words, only the quantum tunneling without spin flip is stable.
-For the case of non-zero bias field strength, we have obtained four types of boundary lines and have analyzed in detail the relationship between these boundary lines and the system stability when the ratio of the Zeeman field strength to the driving frequency is even or odd.
+In the high-frequency limit, we obtain analytical expressions for the Floquet states and the associated complex quasienergies and uncover an unexpected parity-dependent stability rule: when the ratio between the Zeeman field strength and the driving frequency $\Omega/\omega$ is even, suitable parameters can be found to stabilize the quantum spin dynamics of the system for arbitrary SO coupling strength.
+In contrast, when $\Omega/\omega$ is odd, the SO coupling strength can only take integer or half-integer values for the spin dynamics of the system to possibly be stable.
+For non-zero bias field strength, we find four distinct types of stability boundary lines, in contrast to the conventional region-based stability paradigm, thereby offering a new paradigm for stability conditions.